nanobox-io/nanobox-docs/source/cli/dev/console.html.md

 ---
 title: dev console
+description: The 'dev console' command opens an interactive console inside your running dev environment.
 ---

-The `dev console` command opens an interactive terminal inside your running dev environment.
+The `dev console` command opens an interactive console inside your running dev environment.
 To console into a data service, you can specify a the specific container to console into.

 ### Usage
 ```bash